wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 And make sure there are enough transaction fees outside.

+Before the wan wallet (light wallet) release, it can be registered with the keystore file via web wallet: https://mywanwallet.io/

+After the official version of the wan wallet (light wallet) release, it is recommended to use the wan wallet to register, which is more secure.

 Register via web wallet: https://mywanwallet.io/

 When registering in the web wallet, you need to pay attention to first select the network in the upper right corner.
 The beta phase requires the selection of a testnet network.